 Monitoring and maintaining your solar energy system

-Benefit from your online account
+From your online account dashboard, you can:

 PLEASE NOTE: Business customers with monthly usage of 200 kilowatts or higher, and those participating in Demand Response programs, can use InterAct to view their energy usage.
 Visit InterAct—Energy Management Tools.

-Monitor your system with a service
+Monitor your system more closely with a service

 The State of California maintains a database of authorized performance monitoring providers.
-Visit PERFORMANCE MONITORING AND REPORTING SERVICE (PMRS) PROVIDERS.